 - bottles with caps for bottling your finished hard cider

 - Pour your cider into a clean fermentation container.

 - Heat the sugar or honey with a quarter of water to a boil.
 Skim off any foam or scum that rises to the surface.

 - Pour the sugar or honey and water mixture into the fermenter.

 - When the brew is cool, pitch the yeast following the directions on the yeast packet and pour it into the fermenter.

 - Cover your fermenter with an appropriate cover and airlock.

 - Wait for your cider to ferment out.
 If you have an airlock. you’ll see when the airlock no longer bobs.
 It should take around two weeks, assuming you are fermenting at room temperature.
-If the temperature is considerably less than room temperature, it make take a lot longer.
+If the temperature is considerably less than room temperature, it may take a lot longer.
 If the temperature is much higher, fermentation may go much faster or it may be inhibited.
 When you believe that your cider has fermented completely, give it a taste.
 It should be quite dry, meaning you should not taste any sugars or sweetness in your brew.

-- Bottle your brew using bottles with good, tight-fitting lids such as those you can purchase at a home wine making and brewing shop.
+- Bottle your brew using bottles with good, tight-fitting lids such as those you can purchase at a home winemaking and brewing shop.

 Storage and Use